nuspell/nuspell/README.md

 Build-only dependencies:

   - C++ 17 compiler, GCC >= v7, Clang >= v5, MSVC >= 2017
-  - Cmake version 3.8 or newer
+  - Cmake >= v3.8
-  - Git
+  - Boost >= v1.48 (needed only for the CLI tool, not the library)
-  - Ronn
+  - Catch2 >= v2.3.0 (It is only needed when building the tests.
+If it is not available as a system package, the the Git submodule will be used.)
-  - Boost headers version >= 1.48 (needed only for the CLI tool, not the library)
+  - Ronn (optional, needed for building the manpage)

 Run-time (and build-time) dependencies: